 Long also worked for many years to complete the journal begun by her father during his final days.
 Her observations during the Civil War document the initial hope and eventual desperation experienced by Tallahassee residents, as the tide of the war turned against the Confederacy.

 Like her parents, Long experienced the death of all but two of her children.
 Only a daughter, Eleanora “Nonie” Long, and a son, Richard Call Long, survived to adulthood.
-Her husband, an attorney named Medicus Long, abandoned the family in the 1850s.
+Her husband, an attorney named Medicus Long, abandoned the family for Texas in the 1850s.

 Eleanora "Nonie" Long, 1870s.
-Image courtesy of Jane Aurell Menton
+Image courtesy of Jane Aurell Menton.

 Three of Ellen Call Long's grandchildren with a goat cart at The Grove, ca. 1890.
-Photo courtesy of the State Archives of Florida
+Photo courtesy of the State Archives of Florida.

 The income from these properties, combined with her entrepreneurial efforts, helped Long hold onto The Grove.
 Despite vigorous effort, she was eventually forced to sell much of the original property purchased by her father.
 By 1887, The Grove contained only 13 of its original 640 acres.